timoa/yubidive/README.md

 - Create and manage dive schedules
 - Set start and end times for dive sessions
-- Track available spots for each scheduled dive
 - View upcoming and past schedules

 ### 🎫 Booking System